LuisValrod/fundamentos-react/README.md

+# This is a small project with vite + bootstrap

+# Este es un proyecto pequeño con vite + bootstrap

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.